JieJieNiu/TransCORALNet/README.md

 **>>>IMPORTANT<<<**

-The original Code from the paper can be found in this branch:[TransCORALNet(https://github.com/JieJieNiu/TransCORALNet/tree/main/TransCORALNet)]
+The original Code from the paper can be found in this branch:[[TransCORALNet](https://github.com/JieJieNiu/TransCORALNet/tree/main/TransCORALNet)]

-Also we provide the code of baseline models MMD and Deep CORAL:https://github.com/JieJieNiu/TransCORALNet/tree/main/MMD%20and%20DeepCORAL
+Also we provide the code of baseline models MMD and Deep CORAL:[[MMD and DeepCORAL](https://github.com/JieJieNiu/TransCORALNet/tree/main/MMD%20and%20DeepCORAL)]
 CADA and DANN: https://github.com/JieJieNiu/TransCORALNet/tree/main/CADA%20and%20DANN